eyereasoner/eye/documentation/nexus.md

 - A forward rule with `log:implies false` is an inference fuse.

-- The `var:` prefix is `<http://www.w3.org/2000/10/swap/var#>` and is used for variables that are interpreted as universally quantified variables except for forward rule conclusion-only variables which are interpreted existentially.
+- The `var:` prefix is `<http://www.w3.org/2000/10/swap/var#>` and is used for variables that are interpreted universally except for forward rule conclusion-only variables which are interpreted existentially.

 - Literal subjects are described as
     ```